-I reviewed the foundational positions on discipline in several parenting resources that take a gentle, respectful approach to discipline, including Dr. Gregory & Lisa Popcak’s Parenting with Grace, Dr. William Sears’s The Discipline Book, Jane Nelson’s Positive Discipline, and Attachment Parenting International’s website.
+I reviewed the foundational positions on discipline in several parenting resources that take a gentle, respectful approach to discipline, including Dr. Gregory & Lisa Popcak’s Parenting with Grace, Dr. William Sears’s The Discipline Book, and Jane Nelson’s Positive Discipline.
 I found common themes that can help us understand how to discipline our children in a way that recognizes their need for loving guidance without crushing their spirits.

 Gentle discipline is founded on the following principles: